Ramesh Mendis

-Wanigamuni Ramesh Tarinda Mendis (born 7 July 1995) is a professional Sri Lankan cricketer who plays for the Sri Lanka cricket team.
+Wanigamuni Ramesh Tarinda Mendis (born 7 July 1995) is a professional Sri Lankan cricketer who plays for the Sri Lanka cricket team in all three formats of the game.
 He was part of Sri Lanka's squad for the 2014 ICC Under-19 Cricket World Cup.
 He made his international debut for the Sri Lanka cricket team in January 2021.

 Domestic career

 In March 2018, he was named in Kandy's squad for the 2017–18 Super Four Provincial Tournament.
 The following month, he was also named in Kandy's squad for the 2018 Super Provincial One Day Tournament.
 In August 2018, he was named in Dambulla's squad the 2018 SLC T20 League.

 He was the leading run-scorer for Moors Sports Club in the 2018–19 Premier League Tournament, with 612 runs in nine matches.
 He was also the leading wicket-taker for the team in the tournament, with 30 dismissals in nine matches.

 In March 2019, he was named in Dambulla's squad for the 2019 Super Provincial One Day Tournament.
 In November 2019, he was named in Sri Lanka's squad for the 2019 ACC Emerging Teams Asia Cup in Bangladesh.
 In January 2020, on the opening day of the 2019–20 Premier League Tournament, Mendis scored his maiden double century in first-class cricket, making 205 runs for Moors Sports Club.
 He went on to convert it into his maiden triple century, finishing with 300 not out.
 In October 2020, he was drafted by the Dambulla Viiking for the inaugural edition of the Lanka Premier League.

 In August 2021, he was named in the SLC Greens team for the 2021 SLC Invitational T20 League tournament.
 In November 2021, he was selected to play for the Dambulla Giants following the players' draft for the 2021 Lanka Premier League.
 In July 2022, he was signed by the Dambulla Giants for the third edition of the Lanka Premier League.